 When it comes to theft or robberies charges in Texas, they both can have serious consequences for you.
 A conviction can affect your chances of getting or keeping a job and lead to hefty fines and even long prison sentences.
-If you’ve been charged with theft or robbery charges in Houston, Texas; a theft charges defense attorney from the Law Offices of Maverick Ray LLC can represent you when you need legal expertise by your side the most.
+If you’ve been charged with theft or robbery charges in Houston, Texas; a theft charges defense attorney from Maverick Ray & Associates can represent you when you need legal expertise by your side the most.
 Our legal team is knowledgeable of all theft and robbery laws in Texas and can guarantee that your rights will be protected throughout the entire legal process.
 Don’t do this alone.
 Hire expert legal counsel to represent you every step of the way for the best possible result for your case.

 Theft differs from robbery in that it is the taking of property that doesn’t involve personal interaction.
 Someone merely takes property that doesn’t belong to them.
 With robbery, this is the taking of property that does involve personal interaction with coercion, intimidation, or force.
 Both crimes carry different charges and the possibility of large fines and jail time.